dibyansh01/Log_Digestion/README.md

  npm install

 ```
-4. Usage
-   In the same directory as the script, put your log files.
+4. In the same directory as the script, put your log files.
 Add your file names to the fileNames array in index.ts.

 Run the script: